bobschrag/token-matcher/README.md

   - The input includes consecutive like tokens that may match a pattern variable.

+- `match-pre-parsed` and `matches-pre-parsed`---versions of `match`
+  and `matches` that skip the work of parsing, in case a template may be applied repeatedly.

 - Two macros for defining functions that match an input argument to a fixed template and expose the template's variables and matched values as locals in the defined function's body.
 Here again, we